-Changes in the season also bring changes on the road, and if you live or drive anywhere near a rural community, you’ll probably be seeing a lot more farm equipment sharing your roadways in the coming weeks.
-Sharing the road with farmers and ranchers means practicing extra caution.
-Keep these safety tips in mind this season to keep you and farmers safe.
+Changes in the season also bring changes on the road.
+If you live or drive anywhere near a rural community, you’ll probably be seeing a lot more farm equipment out and about, including on the roadways.
+Learning to share the road with farm equipment is an essential part of driving safety.
+So, what’s the best way to share the road with farmers?
+Here are our top five tips to help keep you and farmers safe this season.

 Read the Signs

-Slow-Moving Vehicle (SMV) signs are orange or red triangular signs that are placed on the back of equipment.
+Slow-Moving Vehicle (SMV) signs are orange or red triangular signs that are placed on the back of farm equipment.
 This is your warning to slow down.
+Even if the farmer is driving farm equipment on a public road, don’t assume they are traveling the speed limit.
 Did you know it takes just five seconds for a car traveling 55 miles per hour to close a distance the size of a football field on a tractor or combine?
-Stay back and stay alert!
+When you’re sharing the road with farm equipment, keep a safe distance and always stay alert.

-Most farm equipment is huge compared to your average car, requiring the driver to make wide left turns.
-If equipment veers right, don’t take this as automatic permission to pass; check the vehicle’s cab for hand signals from the driver first.
-It’s not always safe for farmers to drive their equipment on the shoulder, and they could just be preparing for a left-hand turn.
+Most farm equipment is huge compared to the average car, requiring the driver to make wide left turns.
+If farm equipment veers right, don’t take this as automatic permission to pass; check the cab for hand signals from the driver first.
+It’s not always safe for farmers to drive their equipment on the shoulder, so if they veer right, they could just be preparing for a left-hand turn.

 Don’t Speed By

-When you do pass, be courteous and don’t just roar by.
+When you do pass farm equipment on the road, be courteous and don’t just roar by.
 Air turbulence from a speeding vehicle can cause farm equipment to sway and become unsteady.

-Be aware of the distance needed to safely clear the equipment when you go by.
+As you’re sharing the road with farmers, be aware of the distance needed to safely clear farm equipment when you drive by.
+You should also yield to wide vehicles on the opposite side of the road.
 Flashing lights or reflective tape are often used to mark the far right and left edges of the equipment, which may be wider than the road lanes.

-For more information about vehicle safety and how you can protect your vehicle—whether it’s a car or a combine—contact your agent.
+For more information about road safety and how you can protect your vehicle — whether it’s a car or a combine — contact your Farm Bureau agent.